 Digital tools are central to the vision of a more proactive, predictive and preventative model of healthcare.
 However, as we move towards this vision, it is vital that digital tools are built the right way.
 At Huma, we keep four key considerations in mind when building all of our technology.

 Firstly, we believe that digital tools must allow patients to collect and input their clinical measurements in a way that is both simple and robust.
-We are continuously developing new methods of monitoring vital signs that meet these goals, such as measuring breathing rate using just a smartphone10.
+We are continuously developing new methods of monitoringvital signs that meet these goals, such as measuring breathing rate using just a smartphone10.

 We believe digital tools should be able to manage multiple conditions.
 In the US, 40% of adults have two or more chronic illnesses11.
 This means digital tools need to be able to monitor a range of vital signs, rather than signs or symptoms that are specific to just one condition.